The Hour Before the Dawn: Plot

 In 1923 in England, General Hetherton is instructing his grandson Jim to shoot a rifle.
 Jim's dog runs in the way and Jim accidentally kills him.
 The incident affects him deeply and he becomes a pacifist.

-Years later, at the commencement of World War II, Jim is headmaster at a school and has fallen in love with a young Austrian woman, Dora Bruckman, who works for his sister-in-law, May.
+In 1939, Jim is headmaster at a school and has fallen in love with a young Austrian woman, Dora Bruckman, who works for his sister-in-law, May.
 He is unaware that Dora is a Nazi spy.
-She meets regularly with her supervisors in London, Mrs. Müller and Kurt van der Breughel, who are posing as Austrian refugees.
+She meets regularly with her supervisors in London, Mrs. Müller and Kurt van der Breughel, who pose as Austrian refugees.

-Jim's brother Roger joins the Royal Air Force, but Jim applies for exemption from fighting.
-This is granted.
-Dora is ordered to provide German bombers with a bearing to a camouflaged airfield using the headlights of May's car.
+With the outbreak of World War II, Jim's brother Roger joins the Royal Air Force, but Jim's pacifism leads him to apply for exemption from fighting, which is granted.
+Jim is required to find farm work, to aid in the war effort.
+He finds this difficult, because many farmers do not respect the fact that he is a conscientious objector, and do not want him on their farms.
+Dora is ordered to provide German bombers with a bearing to a camouflaged airfield where Roger is stationed, using the headlights of May's car.
 She is caught in the act by May's son Tommy, but claims May must have left the lights on.
 Dora has to turn them off before the bombers arrive, so the airfield is saved.

-Jim and Dora marry to save her from being removed from the district.
+When all enemy aliens are ordered out of the district near the airfield, Dora marries Jim, to save her from being interned.
 Kurt plans to use Jim in an effort to convince influential English people to consider capitulation.
 He sends a fake letter to Jim, asking him to join an effort to educate refugee children, a task Jim is eager to accept.
 When they meet, Kurt suggests to Jim that the Germans might consider negotiating terms for peace with Britain.
 Jim tells Dora afterwards that Kurt spoke more like a German than a Dutchman.

 Worried, Dora telephones van der Breughel and recommends bombing the airfield that night.
-She pours gasoline over a hay wagon.
-Tommy shows up unexpectedly and, undetected, sees what she is doing.
+She pours gasoline over a hay wagon, but Tommy shows up unexpectedly and sees what she is doing.
 She locks him in a room, but when he blurts out that he knows what she is up to, she pulls out a pistol.
-Just then, she hears the bombers approaching and rushes out to set fire to the hay.
+Just then, she hears the bombers approaching and rushes out to set fire to the hay, to guide the bombers.

 While Roger gets confirmation that Dora is a saboteur, Tommy escapes, encounters Jim, and tells him of his wife's betrayal.
 When Jim arrives home, Dora is packed and ready to leave.
 She admits to being a spy and then shoots him in the shoulder, before her gun jams.
 Jim kills her, just before Roger arrives.
 Afterward, Jim joins the Royal Air Force as a gunner.